indestinee/UCAS-BUS/README.md

 # UCAS BUS

+## Version 0.1

-This project is supposed to be coded only for learning crawling (requests) and website (flask).
+This project is supposed to be coded only for learning crawling (requests) and building a website (flask).

 ## Website
 <a href='http://ucasbus.ml'>Release Version</a>
 <a href='http://payment.ucas.ac.cn/NetWorkUI/slogin.html'>Target Website</a>